brohitbrose/linkedin-games/README.md

 This at least gets us started toward a guess-free algorithm: iterate over every blank cell, check if we can confidently mark it, do so if we can, and repeat until no blank cells remain.
 But this strategy wastes work; in the early stages of solving a puzzle, most blank cells cannot be marked, and we're checking all of them.
-Furthermore, it's quite unbounded as to what the "check if we can confidently mark a blank cell" entails.
+Furthermore, it's rather unbounded as to what exactly the "check if we can confidently mark a blank cell" step entails.

 It's hard to proceed any further from here without additional assumptions.\* However, official Tango puzzles seem to always have a stronger guarantee than the one we mentioned: